 So here I am, off of sugar (blamed partially on too many Easter goodies in the past), but I would still like to enjoy sweets now and then.
 And so would my kids.
 And you too, I imagine!

 Here is a way to enjoy chocolate and coconut and have some fun in the kitchen this Easter.

 I used to make something like this in my heavy sugar days, but they were made with peanut butter, chinese noodles and marshmallow and were filled with little Cadbury chocolate eggs.

 I promise that this version will be much easier on your blood sugar levels :-).

 This is a remake of a recipe from Affairs of Living, a site that is dedicated to special diets.
 I had to tweak it a bit to make the nests hold together, but the resulting product was a success!

-20 drops liquid stevia (I used chocolate flavor) or 2 Tbsp liquid sweetener of choice.
+- 20 drops liquid stevia (I used chocolate flavor) or 2 tablespoons liquid sweetener of choice.
 If you have them both available, I would use 1/2 of each for better results.

 What's your favorite Easter treat?